mehdigolzadeh/Data_science_helper/General_knowledge.md

 A quick calculation shows that the accuracy is now a much lower (100+18)/(400+20)=28%, because cats are now the majority class.
 A new class proportion will also influence the precision (but not the recall — check!), and thus the F1-score.

 What is more important, precision or recall?
 This really depends on your specific classification problem.
 Imagine, for example, that your classifier needs to detect diabetes in human patients.
 “Positive” means the patient has diabetes.
 “Negative” means that the patient is healthy.
 (I know, it’s confusing.
 But that’s medical lingo!).
 In this case, you probably want to make sure that your classifier has high recall, so that as many diabetics as possible are correctly detected.
 Take another example — say you are building a video recommendation system, and your classifier predicts Positive for a relevant video and Negative for non-relevant video.
 You want to make sure that almost all of the recommended videos are relevant to the user, so you want high precision.
 Life is full of trade-offs, and that’s also true of classifiers.
 There’s usually a trade-off between good precision and good recall.
 You usually can’t have both.

+### Macro/Weighted/Micro
+The next step is combining the per-class F1-scores into a single number, the classifier’s overall F1-score.
+There are a few ways of doing that.
+Let’s begin with the simplest one: an arithmetic mean of the per-class F1-scores.
+This is called the macro-averaged F1-score, or the macro-F1 for short, and is computed as a simple arithmetic mean of our per-class F1-scores:

+**Macro-F1 = (F1-class1 + F1-class2 + F1-class3) / num-class --> Same for Macro-precsision and Macro-recall**

+When averaging the macro-F1, we gave equal weights to each class.
+We don’t have to do that: in weighted-average F1-score, or weighted-F1, we weight the F1-score of each class by the number of samples from that class.
+In our case, we have a total of 25 samples: 6 Cat, 10 Fish, and 9 Hen.
+The weighted-F1 score is thus computed as follows:

+**Weighted-F1 = (num-class1 × F1-class1 + num-class2 × F1-class2 + num-class3 × F1-class) / num-class1+num-class2+num-class3 --> Same for Macro-precsision and Macro-recall**

 ### What is the AUC - ROC Curve?
 When we need to check or visualize the performance of the multi-class classification problem, we use the AUC (Area Under The Curve) ROC (Receiver Operating Characteristics) curve.
 It is one of the most important evaluation metrics for checking any classification model’s performance.
 It is also written as AUROC (Area Under the Receiver Operating Characteristics)